pyload/pyload/docs/plugins/addon_plugin.rst

                      "activate": "initialize"}

         def initialize(self):
-            print("Initialized.")
+            print("Initialized")

         def doSomeWork(self, pyfile):
-            print("This is equivalent to the above example.")
+            print("This is equivalent to the above example")

         def someMethod(self):
             print("The underlying event (allDownloadsFinished) for this method is not available through the base class")